ninanoleto/caloriecounter/README.md

 $ npm run start
 ```

-Projec will be running on port `3000`
+App will be running on port `3000`